Water conservation can serve as an integral part of corporate sustainability practices, or the “greening” of a business.

 Many often think of “greening” as a technique that focuses on energy savings, but it is important to not forget the importance of saving “blue.”
 Not only is water a limited natural resource, but there is also a fundamental water-energy connection.

-The treatment and delivery of water requires a great deal of energy, but it takes a lot of cooling water for energy production too.
+The treatment and delivery of water require a great deal of energy, but it takes a lot of cooling water for energy production too.
 The electrical power industry is one of the greatest consumers of water, using more than 200,000 million gallons of water per day, according to the most recent U.S. Geological Survey for water.

 Saving Water is Good for Business